PROMOTING RELATIONSHIPS IN SOCIAL MEDIA (PRISM) PROJECT

 Our lab designed an intervention, MOSAIC (Making Socially Accepting, Inclusive Classrooms), to help peers be more inclusive and tolerant of one another.
 We think that MOSAIC will have particular benefit for students with ADHD (because these children tend to have peer and academic problems), but that MOSAIC should help any student who is seen as different by their peer group and is at risk for being socially marginalized.

-We have just gotten started with the current study, which is a dual-site trial (Vancouver, BC and Athens, OH, United States).
-We are testing MOSAIC in general education elementary school classrooms (grades 1-3) during the regular school year.
-We expect to be running this study from 2016-2020.
+We have just finished up with the current study, which was a dual-site trial between UBC and Ohio University in the United States.
+We are testing MOSAIC in general education elementary school classrooms (grades K-4) during the regular school year.

 The pilot study of MOSAIC was funded by National Institute of Mental Health 1R21 MH901486 to Amori Mikami (PI).
-The current trial, which is just beginning, is funded by the Institute of Education Sciences R324A160053 to Amori Mikami (PI) and Julie Owens (co-PI).
+The main trial was funded by the Institute of Education Sciences R324A160053 to Amori Mikami (PI) and Julie Owens (co-PI).
 The Michael Smith Foundation for Health Research Scholar Award also supports Amori Mikami’s efforts.

 PARENTAL FRIENDSHIP COACHING STUDY

-This new trial began in the summer of 2013 and be conducted until 2019.
-We are assessing the efficacy of the treatments on children’s social behavior, friendship making, and relationships with their parents.
-We are interested in knowing which treatment is most useful for what type of problems, or which type of children.
-The knowledge we gain can hopefully be used to help match families with appropriate treatments in the future.
+This trial finished in the summer of 2018.
+We assessed the efficacy of the treatments on children’s social behavior, friendship making, and relationships with their parents.
+We were interested in knowing which treatment is most useful for what type of problems, or which type of children.
+We found that families who received Parental Friendship Coaching showed more parental behaviors that supported friendships, and children demonstrated better social behaviors with their close friends.
+For instance, children were more likely to share with their friends, and less likely to be aggressive or a poor sport in games.
+Although overall both interventions resulted in children showing better friendship quality (positive emotional bonds with friends), Parental Friendship Coaching was particularly helpful for two subgroups of families: those whose children had comorbid oppositional defiant disorder or conduct disorder, and those who had received psychosocial treatment prior to joining out study.
+The knowledge we gained can hopefully be used to help match families with appropriate treatments in the future.

 The pilot study was funded by National Institute of Mental Health 1R03 MH079019 and the CHADD Young Scientist Research Award to Amori Mikami (PI).
-The new dual-site study is being funded by the Canadian Institutes for Health Research to Amori Mikami (PI) and Sebastien Normand (Co-PI).
+The dual-site study was funded by the Canadian Institutes for Health Research to Amori Mikami (PI) and Sebastien Normand (Co-PI).
 The Michael Smith Foundation for Health Research Scholar Award also supports Amori Mikami’s efforts.